0x5t4l1n/hunting/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 **Note**: While this repository is open source under the MIT License, all content is for educational and authorized testing purposes only.
-Please review our [Legal Disclaimer](./DISCLAIMER.md) before use.
+Please review our [Legal Disclaimer](./DISCLAIMER.md) before use

 ---